Who we are

 Heather Renton – Director

-Heather is the Chief Executive Officer and Founder of Syndromes Without a Name (SWAN) – Australia.
+Heather (she/her) is the Chief Executive Officer and Founder of Syndromes Without a Name (SWAN) – Australia.
 SWAN provides information and support to families caring for a child with an undiagnosed or rare genetic condition.
 Heather is the mother of two children, one of whom has a rare genetic condition and disability.
 Heather is a passionate advocate for families who have children with undiagnosed and rare genetic conditions.

 Heather is a member of the Melbourne Genomics Health Alliance Community Advisory Group, the Consumer and Community Advisory Group for the Discipline of Genetic Counselling, University of Technology Sydney, and a moderator for both the FOXP1 and Undiagnosed rareconnect.org communities.